macadmins/sofa/README.md

 ## RSS Overview

-The RSS feed is generated using `feedgen` by leveraging the same data generated for the data feed.
+The RSS feed is generated using [feedgen](https://feedgen.kiesow.be/) by leveraging the same data generated for the data feed.
 It extracts `SecurityReleases` and injects them into individual entries, providing a streamlined and organized feed of the latest updates.
 The process involves:

 1. **Loading Cache Data**: RSS data is loaded from cached JSON files from the `cache/` directory to ensure all previously fetched updates are considered.
 1. **Writing to Cache**: New or updated data is written back to the cache, sorted by `ReleaseDate`.
 1. **Diffing Data**: New feed results are compared against existing cached data to identify and handle new entries.
+1. **Generate New Cache**: Updating the current cache files with new entries if new entries exist.
 1. **Creating RSS Entries**: `SecurityReleases` from the data feed are used to create RSS entries, including handling specific data like `XProtect` configurations and payloads.
 1. **Writing RSS Feed**: The sorted and updated entries are written to an RSS feed file (`v1/rss_feed.xml`) using `feedgen`.